Skip to content

 While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, Astound Broadband is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information in this site is provided “as is”, with no guarantee of completeness, accuracy, timeliness and without warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability and fitness for a particular purpose.
 Certain links in this site connect to other websites maintained by third parties over whom Astound Broadband has no control.
 Astound Broadband makes no representations as to the accuracy or any other aspect of information contained in other websites.

 AT&T Internet Air, T-Mobile 5G home internet and Verizon 5G home internet details were pulled from their respective websites on December 5, 2023. *Internet speeds may vary & are not guaranteed.
 Certain equipment may be required to reach advertised speeds.
 Limited time offer, subject to change without notice.
 Advertised promotional pricing valid for 12 or 24 months from service start date, subject to change thereafter.
+Astound offers month-to-month service with base discounted introductory rate tiers.
+Prior to the end of any discounted rate tier, subscribers receive a notice informing them of the end of the discounted rate tier and providing information about the next discounted rate tier.
 Unless otherwise specified, 2-year price lock only available w/ promo internet pricing for speeds of 500 Mbps or greater.
-Unless otherwise specified in the offer details, price does not include Network Access & Maintenance Fee of up to $12.97/mo, subject to change.
+Unless otherwise specified in the offer details, price does not include an Internet Infrastructure or Network Access and Maintenance Fee of up to $16.93/mo, subject to change.
 Additional fees apply for taxes and surcharges, and are subject to change.
 For details about fees & taxes visit astound.com/fees.
 Offer includes a monthly discount for enrollment in both automatic payments (autopay) & paperless billing (e-bill).
 Discount of $10 applies with automated bank account deduction or a discount of $5 applies with automated credit/debit card payment.
 Valid email address required.
-Must enroll in autopay and e-bill within 30-days of placing the order.
+Must complete enrollment in autopay and e-bill within 30-days of placing the order.
 Without enrollment, the discount does not apply.
 Discount appears on bill within 3 bill cycles after enrolling.
 If either autopay or e-bill is canceled, services are changed, or the account is not in good standing, then the monthly discount will be discontinued.

 **Source